gowachin/matreex/README.md

 [![SWH](https://archive.softwareheritage.org/badge/origin/https://github.com/gowachin/matreex/)](https://archive.softwareheritage.org/browse/origin/?origin_url=https://github.com/gowachin/matreex)
 <!-- badges: end -->

-The goal of this package is to run integrated projection models of tree species in single or multi-specific density dependence context.
-The simulations return the size distribution dynamics along time.
-These models can be completed with different harvest and disturbance models and be runned untile equilibrium.
+This R package aims to simulate tree population dynamics with integral projection models for single or multiple species, both including density dependence.
+The simulations return the size distribution of each species at each time step.
+These models can include different harvest and disturbance events.
+The package includes a function to run the model until equilibrium.

-Main methods have been developped for [Kunstler *et al* (2020)](https://doi.org/10.1111/1365-2745.13533) and [Guyennon *et al* 2023](https://onlinelibrary.wiley.com/doi/10.1111/geb.13640) as well as european treee species growth/survival/recruitment models.
+The growth,survival, and recruitment functions for key European tree species have been developed in [Kunstler *et al* (2020)](https://doi.org/10.1111/1365-2745.13533), [Guyennon *et al* 2023](https://onlinelibrary.wiley.com/doi/10.1111/geb.13640), and [Barrere *et al* 2024](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2435.14489).

 ## Installation